 The emerging risks which these present demand policy responses, technologies, physical infrastructure and governance arrangements, which are sustainable, scientifically robust, and democratic.
-This programme brings a variety of disciplinary approaches to bear on these shared problems, focusing on three key themes:
+This programme brought a variety of disciplinary approaches to bear on these shared problems, focusing on three key themes:

 Understanding and improving the use of science in policy-making

-This work focuses on scrutinising the use of models and other sources of scientific knowledge in governing threats to environmental and public health.
+Work here focused on scrutinising the use of models and other sources of scientific knowledge in governing threats to environmental and public health.